 There’s a greener way to deal with autumn leaves.
 The “Love ‘Em and Leave ‘Em” program, pioneered locally in Westchester County, advocates shredding fallen leaves in place, and keeping them on your property, as a nourishment for lawns, trees and gardens, or as a useful “brown” for compost.
 If your yard is professionally maintained, talk to your landscapers about mulching leaves in place.
 It’s something they should be familiar with; but there’s information online that can help bridge any gaps.

 You can swap your leaf blower for a mulching mower—why not an electric one?—and do it yourself.
 Even a decent manual mower can reduce leaf bulk by a factor of three or four for garden mulch or compact storage for the compost pile.

 The Village of Nyack has been promoting and practicing leaf mulching in its public green spaces since 2015.
-An October 26 message from Mayor Don Hammond, posted to the village’s Facebook page, ticks off the many benefits of shredding leaves where they fall, rather than riding them around in big, diesel-belching trucks:
+A message from Mayor Don Hammond last year, posted to the village’s Facebook page, ticks off the many benefits of shredding leaves where they fall, rather than riding them around in big, diesel-belching trucks:

 10:1 — That’s the reduction of volume of leaves when you mulch them.

 - Less taxpayer money for hauling leaves away

 - Less phosphate and nitrogen in the waterways